 In equal effort, Brittanie is a recording artist and composer of music.
 In 2013, Brittanie independently executive produced her debut album, Two Chords and Pen, alongside producer, singer, and songwriter, Joshua Lay (Left Brain Productions, ASCAP).

-Her current music series, Brains and Lyrics, brings relatable song lyrics, melodies, and overall moods to a conversational platform with all people in mind, but with an especial appeal to the millennial (Gen-Y) and post-millennial (Gen-Z) generations.
-The space offers Brittanie practice in conducting in-action research, a necessary component of her current doctoral program, through the integration of relatable songs, alongside insightful, teaching conversations.
+Her current music-education series, Brains and Lyrics, brings relatable song lyrics, melodies, and overall moods to a conversational platform with all people in mind, but with an especial appeal to the millennial (Gen-Y) and post-millennial (Gen-Z) generations.
+Brains and Lyrics is the vehicle in which Brittanie engages research in-practice.

 Most of all, Brittanie is a follower of Jesus Christ and advocate for men and women committed to living progressive, fulfilling lives.
 With no pre-disposition of the outcome, she is open to all that is ahead in her future as a researcher, artist, and overall creative.